 Retry Strategy: Exponential Backoff with Jitter, Not Blind Loops

 Exponential backoff doubles the wait: 1 s, 2 s, 4 s, 8 s.
-Without jitter every throttled client retries at the same instant — a synchronized stampede.
-Adding random jitter (±30%) spreads retries and breaks the herd.
-Document this in your API docs; clients follow whatever retry pattern you publish.
+Without jitter, every throttled client retries at the same instant — a synchronized stampede.
+Random jitter (±30%) spreads retries and breaks the herd.
+Document this in your API docs.
+Clients follow whatever retry pattern you publish.

 Average RPS sets baseline capacity.
 Peak RPS is what hits at 9 AM Monday when every cron fires.
 Size to the average and every spike becomes a throttle event.
-Size to peak with a 1.1–1.3× margin and let burst cover the gap so normal spikes pass without 429s.
+Sizing to peak with a 1.1 to 1.3× margin lets burst cover the gap, so normal spikes pass without 429s.

 Result Snapshot: What Your Rate Limit Numbers Mean